Some of the links in this post may be affiliate links. See our disclosure for more info.

 But don’t be too excited and go straight for humor first.
 Unless you’re a naturally funny person, cracking jokes is an advanced step that requires practice.
 Things could get ugly pretty fast, so try an easier tip first.

 PS.
 Know anyone who might love this post?
 Maybe a shy friend, an introvert, or a celebrity lover?
-Share this post to them using the links at the side.
+Share this post with them or comment below.